 Thank you for your interest in becoming a Dane County Extension Master Gardener Volunteer (MGV)!
 Becoming a Master Gardener Volunteer is a great way to give back to your community through supporting Extension, while learning about horticulture and meeting like-minded gardeners at the same time.
 For more information about the Wisconsin Master Gardener Program, visit: https://mastergardener.extension.wisc.edu/

-At the successful conclusion of onboarding, you will be ready to volunteer.
+At the successful conclusion of onboarding, you will be ready to volunteer as a certified MGV!
 Note that you cannot volunteer as a MGV until onboarding is completed.
 In Dane County, once you complete onboarding, for your first year of volunteering the 24 minimum required volunteer hours (or more if desired) there are required hours in different categories:

 - 12 hours in the Teaching Garden as part of a team in one of the 12 garden areas (you get to choose your garden area).
 For more information on the Teaching Garden visit: https://dane.extension.wisc.edu/horticulture/teaching-garden/ .
 You will also learn more about the Garden and activities during orientation.

 - 4 hours at a local food pantry garden, community garden, church garden, West Madison Ag Station Garden or a school garden,